vlbeaudoin/egg-td/README.md

 ## License
 * Code is licensed under MIT.
 See `LICENSE` for details.
 * Music (inside `music/`) is licensed under CC BY-SA 4.0, see https://creativecommons.org/licenses/by-sa/4.0/.
-* Art assets: [please add attribution and details here]
+* Art assets: Specific information on licenses are available in the original download locations in the "found_on.txt" files located in the respective folders of all art assets.

 ## Towers zone
 This place could be a tilemap of 32x32 quares.
 Walls can be built on this zone, and mobs (wolves, snakes, dogs, racoons, ...) will attempt to come steal the eggs by passing through here.